Linda Rising: Career

-Industry, consulting and writing

-In industry, she worked in the areas of telecommunications, avionics, and tactical weapons systems.
+Rising has worked in the areas of telecommunications, avionics, and tactical weapons systems.

 Rising has extended the use of patterns, building upon the work of Christopher Alexander on a pattern language for architecture and the work of the Gang of Four on patterns for software development.
 She extended the use of patterns to the support of organisational change.
-Her work and lectures cover patterns, retrospectives, agile development approaches and the change process, topics on which she is an internationally known lecturer.
+Her work and lectures cover patterns, retrospectives, agile development approaches and the change process, topics on which she has given lectures.

 Since 2010, she is editor of the Insights series of the IEEE Software magazine.

+Published material

-Her book The Pattern Almanac 2000 provides a comprehensive inventory of patterns compiled from publications in patterns conferences and books prior to the year 2000.
-The patterns are listed by name and divided into categories, and for each pattern a rudimentary description as well as a reference to a book, journal or URL where the actual published pattern can be found is provided.
-The Pattern Almanac 2000 has been cited as reference on existing patterns and used as starting-point of further research.
+Her book, The Pattern Almanac 2000, compiles software design patterns from earlier publications and has been cited in subsequent research. provides a comprehensive inventory of patterns compiled from publications in patterns conferences and books prior to the year 2000.
 Rising's indexing of existing patterns is seen as "a significant start toward achieving the ultimate goal of a pattern database."

 The study The scrum software development process for small teams by Rising and Norman S. Janoff is cited as first published study in which the scrum, a development process for small teams which includes a series of "sprints" which each last typically between one and four weeks, was tested in real-life projects.
 The study has been cited for showing "that nonhierarchical teams work more effectively through the complex iterations and time-consuming gestation of a software program" and that "they gain strength through shared successes and failures".

 She is editor of the book Design Patterns in Communication Software, a compendium of patterns, which appeared 2001.
 Contributors to her book include experts from the patterns community such as James O. Coplien and Douglas C. Schmidt.
-She is author of Fearless Change: Patterns for Introducing New Ideas, co-authored with Mary Lynn Manns and published 2004.
+She wrote of Fearless Change: Patterns for Introducing New Ideas, co-authored with Mary Lynn Manns and published 2004.